 Step 3: Grant the options

-Before the general meeting, all the shareholders, auditors, and directors are notified before 21 days.
+Before the general meeting, all the shareholders, auditors, and directors are notified within 21 days.
 Under the ESOP, a special resolution is passed to issue shares to the eligible employees, officers, and directors in the meeting.
 In ESOPs, there are three terms associated with giving shares to the employees.

 - Granting: Grant allows the company to issue stocks to its employees and inform them that they are eligible for ESOP.
 It will enable the company to choose the exercise price while providing the option to its employees.

 - Exercising: Employees can buy shares during the exercise period.
 If claims are issued after the exercise of the option, the company is free to specify the lock-in period.
-Regarding an ESOP granted to them, the employees are not entitled to dividends, voting rights, or other privileges as shareholders until the stock is issued following exercise of the option granted to them.
+Regarding an ESOP granted to them, the employees are not entitled to dividends, voting rights, or other privileges as shareholders until the stock is issued following the exercise of the option granted to them.